Steven Bjornn 1940 - 2020 - Obituary

 Steve was actively involved in the Republican Party for many years and also involved in various civic organizations.

-Steve served as councilor in 2 bishoprics, and also as a bishop.
-He was a faithful hometeacher to many.
-He served the youth in the church as a leader and he absolutely loved working with young people.
+Steve served as counselor in 2 bishoprics, and also as a bishop.
+He was a faithful home teacher to many.
+He served the youth in the Church as a leader, and he absolutely loved working with young people.
 He served as an ordinance worker in the Rexburg Temple for many years and loved that service.
-He held many other church positions throughout his life, which he loved and they held great significance for him.
+He held many other church positions throughout his life, which he loved, and they held great significance for him.

 Steve was a very kind and loving man who truly only wanted the best for those he ever came in contact with.